moorepants/dissertation/physicalparameters.rst

 Parameter Tables
 ================

+.. todo:: In one sense I would prefer not to add in all these tables of values as they are contained in the available datasets and can be produced by the provided code, but in the other sense many people may look at the datasets or run the code.
+Tables like this can potentially take up a lot of space.
+   What do you all think?

 The tabulated values for the both the raw measurements and the physical parameters are given in the following tables.